 - New expanded circulation policy

 - Personalized research assistance

 - Comfortable space for individual study or small group projects

-- Compile and set aside materials for classes
+- Compilation of materials for classes

 Jeanne X. Kasperson earned a master’s degree in English from The University of Chicago in 1962 and a master’s degree in library science from Simmons College in 1967.
-After working in academic libraries at The University of Chicago, the University of Connecticut, and Michigan State University, she joined Clark in 1977 as a Research Librarian for the Hazard Assessment Group and subsequently served as Research Librarian for the University’s Center for Technology, Environment, and Development, and later the George Perkins Marsh Library.
+After working in academic libraries at The University of Chicago, the University of Connecticut, and Michigan State University, she joined Clark in 1977 as a research Librarian for the Hazard Assessment Group and subsequently served as Research librarian for the University’s Center for Technology, Environment, and Development, and later the George Perkins Marsh Library.
 For the years 2000-2002, Professor Kasperson was on leave from Clark with her husband and Clark Professor Roger Kasperson, conducting research at the Stockholm Environment Institute in Sweden.